snowdj/en-1/_posts/2014-03-14-weibo-landscape.markdown

 For example, using the doodod, you can visualize the diffusion path following [this link](http://www.doodod.com/doodod/chuanbo?weiboURL=http://weibo.com/1893278624/xrv9ZEuLX).
 The figure looks like this:

 ![](http://weblab.com.cityu.edu.hk/blog/chengjun/files/2012/04/freshnew.png)

+######The Landscape of Information Diffusion on Sina Weibo：
+Investigating the Rich-Club Effect

+This blog post is derived from my project of information diffusion on Sina Weibo.
+Based on the data of weibo landscape, we find that:

+Rich-club as a closely connected community in networks has important influences on the information flow within the online social system.
+We study the competing mechanisms underlying the information flows within and among different social groups inside the rich club of Sina Weibo.
+The results demonstrate that: first, there is relatively strong rich-club effect in both influential users and random sampled users; second, social selection, geographic proximity, and social influence have significant influence on the information flow within the rich-club for different social groups, and the impact of social influence is overwhelmingly strong.
+The implications help shed new light on our knowledge about the underlying mechanisms of information diffusion on the microblog.

 In the following post, I will introduce how to scrape data from Sina Weibo using Python.